 All industries carry a degree of risk.
 If you are injured at work or suffer from a work related injury. in South Carolina, you are entitled by law to receive compensation for medical treatment and lost wages.
 This financial recovery is referred to as workers’ compensation.

 The North Charleston workers compensation lawyers at MDSW can help injured workers navigate the complicated process that comes with filing a claim.
-From helping you choose a doctor to explaining your eligible benefits to submitting wage claims, our attorneys can prepare your case for negotiations and trial to avoid mistakes that could affect how much compensation you win.
+From helping you choose a doctor to explaining your eligible benefits to submitting wage claims, our personal injury lawyers can prepare your case for negotiations and trial to avoid mistakes that could affect how much compensation you win.

 Why Should I Hire a North Charleston Workers’ Compensation Lawyer?